The Best Hamstrings Exercise You’re Doing IncorrectlyJan 14, 2022

 #3 Glute Ham Raise Cluster Sets

 Once you’ve graduated from using band assistance you’ll be able to start attempting bodyweight sets of GHRs, but instead of going in headlong in terms of volume we’ll start out using cluster sets to ease your way into the exercise and to eliminate excessive DOMs.
 Perform 3 sets of 3.2.1 cluster sets.
 Rest 10s between each set ie. perform a set of 3 then rest 10s, perform a set of 2 then rest 10s, perform a set of 1 then rest 2:00.

 Performing straight sets is the most straightforward of the listed options.
 Perform 4-5 sets of 5-8 reps resting 90s – 2:00 between sets.

 Once you’ve mastered bodyweight GHRs and sets of 8 are relatively easy it’s time to add additional resistance – a 10-20# medball works well as does a weighted vest.
 Perform 4-5 sets of 5-7 reps resting 2:00 between sets.

 Furthermore, every so often it’s okay to throw in some higher rep work ie. 3 sets of max reps will full recovery between sets. but higher sets composed of lower repetitions will be the most prudent way to get you to where you want to go.

 Glute Ham Raises have a ton of value for building strong and jacked hamstrings, but make sure you’re properly building yourself up and starting with regressions if needed.
-Over time, performing GHRs with bodyweight should be relatively easy in which you’ll require additional loading in order to keep progressing with this exercise.
+Over time, performing GHRs with body weight should be relatively easy in but you’ll require additional loading in order to keep progressing with this exercise.